Sports Coach Logo Sports Coach Training Principles Fitness Components

 In the following table, please select the appropriate "radio button" that indicates the overall physical activity in the past six months.

-Vigorous activity: spend less than 30 minutes/week in an activity such as running, swimming, rowing
+Vigorous activity: spend less than 30 minutes/week in an activity such as running, swimming, or rowing.

 Perceived Functional Ability